moi15moi/VideoTimestamps/docs/Algorithm conversion explanation.md

 To understand how ``frame_to_time`` and ``time_to_frame`` works, we need to fully understand how TimeType works.

-Here is an example of timestamps and their TimeType:
+Here is an example of timestamps and their TimeType with a $fps = 30$:

 **Timestamps**
 ```math